Visa Announcement as of June 25, 2018

 From July 1, 2018, walk-in applicants for temporary visitor’s visa will no longer be accepted.
 However, the embassy will allow walk-in applicants only for spouses and children of Koreans, holders of visa issuance number, government employees with official business trip, and for those with humanitarian reason to travel to Korea urgently.

 After knowing how to get a South Korean tourist visa for Filipinos, you find yourself still confused.
 You still have lots of questions left unanswered.
 (Or you know, TLDR.
 You’re too lazy to read the whole post and comments.)
 This blog post is for you!
 I compiled the most frequently asked questions and put them all here.
 I hope this helps future travelers to South Korea!

 Please note that I am not affiliated nor work for the Embassy of South Korea.
+The following Q&As are only my recommendations.
 It is always best to contact the South Korean embassy for any clarifications.

 This blog post will be periodically updated as needed.

 You may submit your application at the Consular Office from Monday to Friday at 8:30-11 am only.
 The embassy may be closed during South Korean holidays, so please call the embassy or do a quick Google search before going there.